intuit/gqlex/README.md

 - Select episode variable `//.../episode[type=var]`

-How to use gXPath in the code:
+How to use gqlXPath in the code:

 ```java